 If you have been despatched a cheque for more funds than the agreed cost, ship it back and question for yet another cheque with the correct amount.

 Do not send out the things to the purchaser until finally the cheque has cleared in your bank account.

 For things of substantial price, do not allow potential customers to examine the goods without having a person else being there to supervise.

 Have you been scammed?

-We stimulate you to report scams to the ACCC via the report a rip-off website page.
-This will help us to alert folks about current frauds, check developments and disrupt cons where feasible.
-Please incorporate information of the rip-off contact you obtained, for case in point, e-mail or screenshot.
+We motivate you to report ripoffs to the ACCC via the report a fraud web page.
+This will help us to warn people about current cons, keep an eye on traits and disrupt ripoffs the place feasible.
+Remember to incorporate details of the fraud speak to you acquired, for instance, electronic mail or screenshot.